-While it has a number of similarities with Ripple, more specifically benefits (fast and cheap transactions, and high security) the main difference comes from the fact that Stellar is a non-profit organization which is decentralized.
+While Stellar has a number of superficial similarities with Ripple, it also enjoys additional benefits, such as fast and cheap transactions, and high security.
+The main difference between these two protocols comes from the fact that Stellar is a decentralized non-profit organization.

 Furthermore, it does not aim to assist the banking sector, rather focusing on individuals who do not enjoy access to basic financial institutions.

 At the time of writing, Stellar had a market cap of $1,855,143,524.